From Anglesey to the shadow of the Severn Bridge, Wales is a nation criss-crossed with castles.

 Yet Prof Daniel Power, professor of medieval history at Swansea University, believes the answer as to why Wales has so many castles is not so straightforward.

 "The key here is the fragmented nature of the fighting.
-For 200 years Anglo-Norman marcher lords tussled with a series of warring principalities, fighting each other as much as the English."
+For 200 years Anglo-Norman marcher lords tussled with a series of warring Welsh principalities, with the Welsh fighting each other as much as the English."

-"Add to that the conflicts between Norman barons such as the 13th Century war waged by the Duke of Gloucester in Caerphilly against his rival Duke of Hereford's land in Breconshire, and you soon get a much more confused picture than oppressor versus oppressed."
+"Add to that the conflicts between Norman barons such as the 13th Century war waged by the Earl of Gloucester from Caerphilly against his rival Earl of Hereford's land in the lordship of Brecon, and you soon get a much more confused picture than oppressor versus oppressed."

 Prof Power added that the geography of Wales also lent itself to castle-building, with easily defendable mountains and valleys, which could be resupplied by river and sea.

-"It's no coincidence that many Norman castles are built on the sites of former Welsh fortresses, which themselves were often Roman or Iron and Bronze Age forts, they are naturally strategic points from which to control the surrounding land," he said.
+"It's no coincidence that many Norman castles are built on the sites of former Welsh fortresses, which themselves were often Roman or Iron Age forts, as they are naturally strategic points from which to control the surrounding land," he said.

 "You can see how one is built on the other, such as the Anglo-Norman Cardiff Castle, built within the walls of a Roman fort."